-- In a separate bowl, whisk the champagne vinegar with the Apple Brandy Mustard, Meligyris Greek Honey, and minced shallot.
-Add the extra-virgin olive oil and whisk until blended.
+- In a separate bowl, whisk the champagne vinegar with the Honey Dijon Mustard, honey, and minced shallot.
+Add the extra virgin olive oil and whisk until blended.
 Season the vinaigrette with salt and freshly ground black pepper.

 - Plate the salad.
 Then mix the vinaigrette briefly and pour on top.
 Enjoy!

 Vitamin A 27%, Vitamin C 26%, Calcium 46%, Iron 11%, Magnesium 16% , Potassium 12%, Zinc 19%, Thiamin (B1) 9%, Riboflavin (B2) 19%, Niacin (B3) 3%, Vitamin B6 10%, Vitamin B12 29%, Vitamin E 24% , Vitamin K 152%.